openeuler-mirror/stratovirt/docs/config_guidebook.md

 Apart from the above commands, some arguments are playing the same roles.
 Like 'format' and 'bootindex' for virtio-blk; 'chassis' for pcie-root-port; 'sockets', 'cores' and 'threads' for smp; 'accel' and 'usb' for machine; "format" for pflash device.

+## 8. Debug boot time
+Currently, measurement of guest boot up time is supported.
+The guest kernel writes different values to specific IO/MMIO regions, and it will trap to `stratovirt`, we can record the timestamp of kernel start or kernel boot complete.

+See [Debug_Boot_Time](https://gitee.com/openeuler/stratovirt/wikis/%E6%B5%8B%E8%AF%95%E6%96%87%E6%A1%A3/%E6%80%A7%E8%83%BD%E6%B5%8B%E8%AF%95-%E5%86%B7%E5%90%AF%E5%8A%A8%E6%97%B6%E9%97%B4) for more details.